European shares rally as Fed move shows confidence in U.S. economy

 “Acerta Pharma ... grants (AstraZeneca) access to Acerta’s potentially best in class BTK inhibitor, acalabrutinib, in Phase III for the treatment of blood cancers and Phase I/II for solid tumours,” Shore Capital analyst Tara Raveendran said.

-Among mid-caps, Elementis fell more than 6 percent after the specialty chemicals maker said markets had remained challenging and its earnings per shares (EPS) for the current year was now projected to be at the lower end of market expectations.
+Among mid-caps, Elementis fell more than 6 percent after the specialty chemicals maker said markets had continued to be challenging and its earnings per shares (EPS) for the current year was now projected to be at the lower end of market expectations.

-“Management’s backtracking on what it said only end-October shows how things have further deteriorated in just six weeks and adds to pre-existing concerns about global growth, notably the U.S. and China,” said Mike van Dulken, head of research at Accendo Markets.
-(Additional reporting by Danilo Masoni in Milan; Editing by Gareth Jones)
+“Management’s backtracking on what it said only end-October shows how things have further deteriorated in just six weeks and adds to pre-existing concerns about global growth, notably the U.S. and China,” Mike van Dulken, head of research at Accendo Markets, said.
+(Editing by Jeremy Gaunt)